 - Credit card account tracking tab: Use this tab to input your credit cards and their corresponding benefits, rewards, credit limit, and signup bonuses.
 This way, you can also avoid unwanted annual fees on a go-forward basis.

-- Manufactured spending tracking: If you engage in manufactured spending, you may track all of your transactions connected to this activity.
+- Manufactured spending tracking: If you engage in manufactured spending, you may track all your transactions connected to this activity.

 - Rewards redemption: For every travel rewards redemption, you can log your points redeemed and cash value.
 This will help you keep track of the actual value of the points that you are redeeming.